Effective and efficient modeling of the hydrodynamics for bacterial flagella: The resistance and mobility matrix

-As the characteristic size and speed of \emph{E. coli} bacteria in water are about $1 \mu m$ and $10 \mu m/s$, respectively, the corresponding Reynolds number is about $10^{-5}$ so that bacterial flows are typically studied by the linear Stokes equation, which are just:\cite{Kim2005book,Lauga2009}:
+As the characteristic size and speed of Escherichia coli bacteria in water are about $1$ \si{\mu m} and $10$ \si{\mu m/s}, respectively, the corresponding Reynolds number is approximately $10^{-4}\sim10^{-5}$.
+Therefore, bacterial flows are typically studied using the linear Stokes equations, which are given by \cite{Lauga2009,Happel2012,Kim2013}:

-where $\mu$ is the dynamic viscosity, $\textbf{u}$ is the fluid velocity, $p$ is the pressure, and $\textbf{f}$ is the force applied to the fluid by the immersed body.
-Here, $\rho$, $U$, and $L$ are the fluid density, sphere velocity, and sphere dimension, respectively\cite{Kim2005book}.
-Due to the linearity of the Stokes equations, the forces $\textbf{F}$ and torques $\textbf{T}$ that spheres exert on the fluid depend linearly on the translational velocities $\textbf{U}$ and angular velocities $\boldsymbol{\Omega}$ of the spheres.
-On account of the linearity of the Stokes equations, the resistance matrix that relates the forces and torques to the translational and angular velocities of $N$ spheres is\cite{Durlofsky1987,Brady1988,Durlofsky1989}:
+where $\mu$ is the dynamic viscosity, $\mathbf{u}$ is the fluid velocity, $p$ is the pressure, and $\mathbf{f}$ is the force applied to the fluid by the immersed body.
+Here, $\rho$, $U$, and $L$ are the fluid density, sphere velocity, and sphere dimension, respectively\cite{Kim2013}.
+Due to the linearity of the Stokes equations, the forces $\mathbf{F}$ and torques $\mathbf{T}$ that spheres exert on the fluid depend linearly on the translational velocities $\mathbf{U}$ and rotational velocities $\boldsymbol{\Omega}$ of the spheres.
+On account of the linearity of the Stokes equations, the resistance matrix that relates the forces and torques to the translational and rotational velocities of $N$ spheres is \cite{Durlofsky1989,Durlofsky1987,Brady1988}: